With Better Proposals online proposal software there has never been an easier way to send professional looking proposals to potential clients.

 You need to stand out from other companies, so don’t be shy about sharing your story, although you shouldn’t make it the focus of the meeting.
 You need to spend the majority of your time talking about the client, not you.

 Quickly outline your company (just cover the basic makeup in about five minutes) and then start discussing the client’s project.
-Clients need to know that you’re design competent, technically competent, can deliver on time and to budget, and have project management systems in place.
+Clients need to know that you’re design competent, technically competent, can deliver on time and to budget, and have product management workflows in place.
 They want a sense of safety and security, but they should have got this from your proposal document.

 What they need to know from the proposal is that you understand their goals and that you know how you can fix their problems.
 They need to be assured that you’ll listen to their issues and, most importantly, that they can work with you on a personal level.

 One of the most important factors in winning proposals is creating rapport with the client, they won’t hire you if they don’t think they can work with you or they simply don’t like you.

 You’re aiming to walk out of the room and for the client to say it was one of the most useful meetings they’ve had in years.
 You want them thinking: if that’s what you can do in the first hour, what are you going to do in the first three months?

 First impressions.
 What not to wear.